-Comedones are caused due to the clogging of hair follicles which results in some form of blackheads or whiteheads.
-These forms of comedones can appear with or without Acne.
+Comedones are small bumps caused due to the clogging of hair follicles which results in some form of blackheads or whiteheads.
+These forms of comedones can appear with or without acne.

 What are closed and open Comedones?

 Blackheads are considered to be the closed form of comedones, whereas whiteheads are considered to be the open form (1).
 These comedones result in a chronic inflammatory condition called acne when they’re both found together with pimples.

 Blackheads can be seen as small bumps or big ones, they’re black in color because the melanin that’s contained in these pores gets oxidized when in contact with oxygen in the air.
 This oxidation happens because blackheads are open pores free to interact with the environment.
 Whiteheads, on the other hand, are closed pores, due to the skin that grows over it (2).

 Comedones are caused by trapped hair follicles.
 This can be due to excessive oil secretion, along with clogging due to dead skin cells, or other debris such as Keratin found in the hair.
 Usually, there is an excessive release of oils by your skin when you’re a teenager and your hormones are all over the place.
 That’s when your skin remains oily and your pores get clogged up (3).

 The causal factors can be the following:

 That being said, Comedones can be seen in any age group.
 Most women go through certain milestones in their life which causes fluctuations in their hormones.